-Gain on pre-termination of option contract and loss on financial asset at FVPL
+Gain on pre-termination of option contract

 On March 25, 2020, the Group and a retail-electricity supplier (RES) has agreed to pre-terminate the five (5)-year option agreement with respect to its exposure to the WESM.
-The pre-termination gain recognized amounted to ₱37.24 million in 2020.
+The pre-termination gain recognized amounted to $\mathbb{P}37.24$ million in 2020.
 The pre-termination did not constitute any default of either party and did not give rise to any termination fee.
-Prior to termination, the Group recorded remeasurement loss on this financial asset amounting to ₱643.48 million in 2019.